SickheadGames/HL2GLSL/README.md

 HL2GLSL
 =======

-HL2GLSL is a translator between High Level Shading Language and OpenGL Shading Language.
+HL2GLSL is pure C# translator between High Level Shading Language and OpenGL Shading Language.

 This is a fork of the original project on CodePlex: